Skip to content

 Returns the type of the value as a string.

-Valid types: integer, float, boolean, string, list, hashmap, lambda, date, bytes, none.
+Valid types: integer, float, boolean, string, list, hashmap, lambda, date, bytes, null.
 For struct instances, returns the struct name.

 struct MyStruct end